 Reproductive choice is also an essential element of sexual and reproductive healthcare and rights.
 A lack of access to reproductive choice can have devastating consequences for people's health and lives.

-For these reasons, MSI Reproductive choices - as a global provider and advocate for sexual and reproductive health and rights - is working towards a world where everyone, everywhere, has reproductive choice.
+For these reasons, we're working towards a world where everyone, everywhere, has reproductive choice.

 Sexual and reproductive health is an integral part of overall health and well-being, ensuring everyone can have safe and pleasurable sexual experiences.

 With reproductive choice, someone who would like to avoid pregnancy for a few months or years can access a long-term form of contraception, such as an IUD or implant, or a barrier method, such as a condom, which also prevents the spread of sexually transmitted infections.